ZiqianWPort/mobileDevProject-movieSearchApp/README.md

 <h3>Notice</h3>
 <p>
 Welcome to another one of my swift project!
-This is an in-class project from course CSE 438 "Mobile Application Development" taught by professor Todd Sproull at Washington University in St.Louis.
+This is an in-class project from course CSE 438 "Mobile Application Development" taught by professor Todd Sproull at Washington University in St.Louis.The data used in this app are fetched from The Movie Database(TMDB) using an API key.
 </p>
 <p>
 Because this app is not published in appstore, in order to test and view its functionalities, please follow these steps:<br>